NawaMan/LayoutMode/README.md

 As the mode appears the class on the body element, you can use that as a qualifier to style anything under body ... and that is everything.

-You can also have multiple mode at the same time it they are independent.
+You can also have multiple mode at the same time as they are independent.
 For example, you may have 'compact' and 'spacious' for different resoluation and also have 'normal-contrast' and 'high-contrast' for font size and color scheme.
 Then at one time, the mode might be `['spacious', 'high-contrast']`.

 # How to use
 First you need to include the library to your page.
 See below for CDN or NPM options.

-Initiate the modes using the name you thing reperesenting the look you want and it can be use in both conversation and code.
+Initiate the modes using the name you think reperesenting the look you want and it can be use in both conversation and code.

     <script src='layout-mode.min.js'>
     ...